-- During the consultation process you will receive an in depth behavior analysis and an all-encompassing behavior plan with behavior strategies for your single cat or multi-cat household.
-Behavior plans are comprehensive (8 to 11 page document covered with the cat owner), and based on the most recent cat behavior studies that include feline learning and memory, feline evolutionary biology, and gene-encoded “innate” behavior in cats to ensure long-term correction of the behavior.
+- During the initial behavior plan consultation you will receive an in depth behavior analysis and an all-encompassing behavior plan including behavior strategies for your single-cat or multi-cat household.
+Behavior plans are comprehensive (8 to 11 page document covered with the cat owner), and based on the most recent cat behavior scientific research studies that include feline learning and memory, feline evolutionary biology, and gene-encoded “innate” behavior in cats to ensure long-term correction of the behavior.

-- The 325.00 consult fee includes the $125.00 study discount through January 31st (this consult program is 450.00 without study participation).
-Consults are conducted by phone or video (Skype, Zoom, Facetime).
+- The 325.00 consult fee includes the $125.00 study discount through October 7th (consult programs are 450.00 without study participation).
+Behavior appointments are conducted by Zoom video or phone.

 - If paying via Paypal, the website will automatically take you to Step 2 (scheduling form) and then Step 3 (Feline Behavior History form) after completing Paypal payment.

-Your consultation will be scheduled with our principle certified cat behaviorist and founder of the clinic, Mieshelle Nagelschneider (or the option of Dr. Shultz if you’re local or virtual if a veterinarian).
+Your consultation will be scheduled with our principle certified cat behaviorist and founder of the clinic, Mieshelle Nagelschneider (or the option of our veterinarians if you’re local or virtual if a veterinarian).
 If you are in need of an in-home consultation with either the cat behaviorist or veterinarian (this is determined by state), these need to be scheduled by phone and different behavior fees apply.

 The Science Behind Successfully Correcting Your Cat’s Behavior Long Term

-As the first “Cat Behaviorist” and cats exclusively behavior clinic in the United States, Mieshelle Nagelschneider studied animal behavior at Oxford University and animal behavior and animal welfare at the University of Edinburgh (Royal School of Veterinary Studies).
-Her study at Harvard University has enabled her to help cat owners think more scientifically about their cat’s behavior.
+As founders of the “Cat Behaviorist” specialty and cats exclusively behavior clinic in the United States, Mieshelle Nagelschneider studied animal behavior at Harvard University, Oxford University, and animal behavior and animal welfare at the University of Edinburgh (Royal School of Veterinary Studies).
+Her studies have enabled her to help cat owners think more scientifically about their cat’s behavior.
 She is the award-winning international author of New York Times acclaimed feline behavior science book published in 4 languages by Random House Publishing and long time National Geographic cat behaviorist and cat species researcher for cat behavior documentaries and published works.
-View 274 solved case study reviews and client testimonials.
+View 350 solved case study reviews and client testimonials.